microbiomedata/docs/content/home/src/reference/software_development.md

 We encourage the use of [black](https://github.com/psf/black), a highly configurable Python code formatter, on our Python codebases.
 It helps ensure consistent formatting, making the code easier to read and maintain.

-Another powerful tool we use to check [PEP8](https://peps.python.org/pep-0008/) compliance is [flake8](https://flake8.pycqa.org/en/latest/).
+Another tool we use to check [PEP8](https://peps.python.org/pep-0008/) compliance is [flake8](https://flake8.pycqa.org/en/latest/).

-We have however started porting over some of our repositories to use [ruff](https://github.com/astral-sh/ruff) which is a dual linter and formatter for Python, and might become the de facto code quality and maintainability checker in the future.
+We have, however, started porting over some of our repositories to use [ruff](https://github.com/astral-sh/ruff), which is a linter and formatter for Python.
+It might become our de facto code quality and maintainability checker in the future.

-A few tools that we use for type checking are [mypy](https://github.com/python/mypy) (for static type checking) and [Pydantic](https://github.com/pydantic/pydantic) (for data validation using Python type hints).
+Some tools that we use for type checking are [mypy](https://github.com/python/mypy) (for static type checking) and [Pydantic](https://github.com/pydantic/pydantic) (for data validation using Python type hints).

 ## Code review